Uploading...

 7. Many Spanish Words Have No Direct Translation

 One of the most interesting facts about Spanish is that there are several unique words with no equivalents in other languages.
-The best way to demonstrate this is by looking at a translation from Spanish to English.
+The best way to demonstrate this is by looking at translations from Spanish to English.
 For instance, Spanish speakers often take part in a “sobremesa.”
 This is where everyone stays at the table after a meal.
 The families then share a drink (whether alcoholic or non-alcoholic) and some good laughs.

 Another example is the Spanish phrase “verguenza ajena.”
 In the Spanish language, these words are used to describe the feeling you might get when you feel embarrassed for someone without feeling sorry for yourself.
 There is no literal translation of this phrase into English.